5.6 lb per pair

 All Classic Hiker versions

-In addition to the 8 men's reviews above, there is 1 review for another version of the Classic Hiker.
+In addition to the 8 men's reviews above, there are 2 reviews for other versions of the Classic Hiker.
 Read all reviews »